 If the issuer leases any assets, properties or facilities, clearly describe them as above and the terms of their leases.

-The business of the Mining Exploration Properties are conducted through arrangements with Searchlight Exploration, LLC.
-The Work Expenditure Commitments are as follows and per annum:
+(a) The business of the claims to the Rare Earth Mining Exploration Properties are conducted through arrangements with Searchlight Strategic Minerals, LLC.
+The Work Expenditure and Other Commitments are as follows and per annum: